eTherapyPro | Online Therapy Chat | Online Therapy

 Breathing techniques

 What is the best way to deal with anxiety?
-The most common ways to treat anxiety are the use of medication, education and talk therapy.
-Part of learning how to overcome anxiety is learning specific coping skills when the anxiety is being troublesome.
+The most common ways to treat anxiety are the use of medication, education, and talk therapy.
+Part of learning how to overcome anxiety is learning specific coping skills when the anxiety is troublesome.
 One specific and very helpful method is a whole category of them: breathing techniques.
-While this can be simply summed up as controlled breathing, there is much more to them than that.
+While this can be simply summed up as controlled breathing, there is much more to it than that.

 Breathing techniques work to relieve anxiety by first distracting the mind.
 Controlling your breathing becomes a very complicated and strict task to focus on, and the brain can essentially lose track of the anxiety.
 Distraction techniques are often very useful in managing anxiety and stress.
 They also work by taking conscious control of breathing, which is mostly an automatic function, slows down the automatic response to anxiety that the body has, which is increased heart rate and respiration.
 Consciously controlling this interrupts the anxiety process, and helps calm the mind.

-There are many different breathing techniques that help control anxiety, and the important thing is to find one that fits for you and your anxiety.
+Many different breathing techniques help control anxiety, and the important thing is to find one that fits you and your anxiety.
 Keep the breathing slow and measured, and they should work well.

 Talk to an Expert about anxiety today!
 Start a trial of online counseling.